What Is a Catastrophic Accident?

 Speeding

 Driving above the posted speed limit increases the likelihood of an accident and the severity of the outcome.
 Excessive speed reduces reaction time and extends the distance needed to stop safely.
-Speeding can lead to high-impact collisions on highways like H-1 or winding roads on Oahu’s North Shore, which can cause catastrophic damage.
-Speeding is often innocently done.
+Speeding is especially dangerous on high-volume corridors like the H-1 Freeway, on the winding curves of the Pali Highway, and on the narrow two-lane stretches of Kamehameha Highway on Oahu’s North Shore, where high-impact collisions frequently result in catastrophic injuries.
 We got off a few minutes late from work and need to pick up the kids.
 There was an accident on the H-1 and we’re already 30 minutes late for work.
 In many of the crashes we handle regular people were just rushing to get somewhere.

 Driving Under the Influence

 Driving under the influence of alcohol or drugs is a major factor in serious crashes.
 Impaired drivers have slowed reaction times, poor judgment, and a reduced ability to stay in their lane or judge distance.
 These factors often lead to head-on collisions or rollovers, both of which are more likely to result in catastrophic injuries or fatalities.
-About half of traffic deaths involve driving under the influence of alcohol or drugs according to the State Department of Health.
-The Center for Disease Control and Prevention ranks Hawaii as having the most drunk drivers in the nation in relation to the total number of drivers in the state.
+According to the Hawaii Department of Health (DOH), approximately half of all traffic deaths in the state involve driving under the influence of alcohol or drugs.
+The Centers for Disease Control and Prevention (CDC) ranks Hawaii as having the highest proportion of drunk drivers relative to total licensed drivers of any state in the nation.

 Reckless or Aggressive Driving